MacPrash/prashanthguntal.github.io/_posts/2019-09-01-ExoplnaetAnalysis.md

 ---

 Here we are going to analyse and visualise the exoplanet data.
 Below are the set of questions for which i'm providing solutions.
 Shiny is also used.

+Complete commented code and output is available here :  https://github.com/MacPrash/Exoplanet_Analysis_R_Project/blob/master/_site/index.md

+Shiny App output is available here : https://macprash.shinyapps.io/shinycode/

+*Note : Question 4 plot just displays the plot but on hover doesn't work on github, please do copy paste and run the code it work perfectly. *

 **QUESTIONS:**